German industry sees 'dangerous spiral' from Trump plan for trade tax

 Kempf noted that the United States was Germany’s most important export market after the other countries of the European Union, and the fourth biggest partner for imports.

-The head of Germany’s BGA trade association, Holger Bingmann, said Trump’s suggestion signaled a further shift away from the rules-based order of the World Trade Organisation (WTO).
+The head of Germany’s BGA trade association, Holger Bingmann, said Trump’s suggestion signalled a further shift away from the rules-based order of the World Trade Organisation (WTO).

 “A departure of the USA from the WTO agreements would be like playing with fire because this would open the door to arbitrary treatment of U.S. products and services by other countries,” Bingmann warned.